-In the 1980s and 1990s, several case reports and studies involving small patient cohorts explored the use of cannabis extracts for epilepsy treatment, yielding conflicting results (13,14).
-Subsequent reports remained inconclusive (15), marked by notable methodological flaws or insufficient statistical power.
-Consequently, systematic reviews conducted by the Cochrane Group and the American Academy of Neurology in 2014 concluded that there was insufficient scientific evidence supporting the use of cannabis for epilepsy treatment (16,17).
+In the 1980s and 1990s, several case reports and studies involving small patient cohorts explored the use of cannabis extracts for epilepsy treatment, yielding conflicting results (18, 19).
+Subsequent reports remained inconclusive (20), marked by notable methodological flaws or insufficient statistical power.
+Consequently, systematic reviews conducted by the Cochrane Group and the American Academy of Neurology in 2014 concluded that there was insufficient scientific evidence supporting the use of cannabis for epilepsy treatment (21, 22).

-However, even during that period, cannabidiol (CBD) emerged as a potential candidate for epilepsy treatment, driven by its observed effects in experimental seizure and epilepsy models, as well as early pilot trials in epilepsy patients (13,18).
-In comparison to delta-9-THC, CBD exhibited a more consistent anticonvulsant profile in animal models (19) and did not induce the adverse psychoactive effects associated with delta-9-THC (20,21).
+However, even during that period, cannabidiol (CBD) emerged as a potential candidate for epilepsy treatment, driven by its observed effects in experimental seizure and epilepsy models, as well as early pilot trials in epilepsy patients (18, 23).
+In comparison to delta-9-THC, CBD exhibited a more consistent anticonvulsant profile in animal models (24) and did not induce the adverse psychoactive effects associated with delta-9-THC (25, 26).

-The anticonvulsant properties of CBD have been extensively documented across various experimental models (22,23).
+The anticonvulsant properties of CBD have been extensively documented across various experimental models (27, 28).
 However, the specific molecular mechanisms driving these effects remain unclear.
-This ambiguity partly stems from the intricate interactions of cannabinoids with numerous receptors and biological systems, many of which influence neuronal excitability (24).
-Unlike delta-9 THC, CBD exhibits minimal affinity for CB1 and CB2 receptors (25).
-Recent studies propose the involvement of three key mechanisms: 1) antagonism of G protein-coupled receptor 55 (GPR55), 2) desensitization of transient receptor potential vanilloid type 1 (TRPV1) channels, and 3) enhancement of adenosine-mediated signaling by inhibiting equilibrate nucleoside transporter 1 (ENT-1) (26).
+This ambiguity partly stems from the intricate interactions of cannabinoids with numerous receptors and biological systems, many of which influence neuronal excitability (29).
+Unlike delta-9 THC, CBD exhibits minimal affinity for CB1 and CB2 receptors (30).
+Recent studies propose the involvement of three key mechanisms: 1) antagonism of G protein-coupled receptor 55 (GPR55), 2) desensitization of transient receptor potential vanilloid type 1 (TRPV1) channels, and 3) enhancement of adenosine-mediated signaling by inhibiting equilibrate nucleoside transporter 1 (ENT-1) (31).
 These mechanisms are believed to align plausibly with the concentrations of CBD at which the anticonvulsant effects have been demonstrated.

-The effectiveness of adjunctive CBD treatment has been demonstrated in five placebo-controlled clinical studies.
-Two trials focused on patients with Dravet syndrome (DS) (27,28), two on those with Lennox-Gastaut syndrome (LGS) (29,30), and one on epilepsy linked to tuberous sclerosis complex (TSC) (31).
+The effectiveness of adjunctive CBD treatment has been demonstrated in five placebocontrolled clinical studies.
+Two trials focused on patients with DS (32, 33), two on those with LGS (34, 35), and one on epilepsy linked to TSC (36).
 Table 2 showcases the primary methodological features of these studies.